cailinpitt/cailinpitt.com/content/blog/gripes.md

 * Not using headphones in public when using your phone to play music, take calls, watch videos, etc.
 * Smoking on public transit
 * Not walking in a predicable pattern at the grocery store / airport / on the sidewalk / etc.
+* Cities that don't have public bathrooms
+* Cities that don't have public seating